Applying the index theorem to non-smooth operators

-{\bf Conventions:} We impose the convention $0 \in \N$.
+{\bf Conventions:} We impose the convention $0 \in \N$, and for $T \in \N$ we define $\N_T:= \N \cap [1,T]$.
+Throughout the article, $M$ denotes an arbitrary smooth compact $n$-dimensional manifold.
 Contrary e.g. to \cite{mS}, no smoothness assumption is made on the coefficients of a differential operator (as functions on the corresponding jet bundles) --- they are a priori only assumed to be measurable.